NeuralLog/infra/docs/auth.md

 # Auth Service

-The Auth Service provides authentication and authorization capabilities for the NeuralLog platform.
-It uses OpenFGA (Fine-Grained Authorization) to manage permissions and supports multi-tenancy.
+The Auth Service provides centralized authentication and authorization capabilities for the NeuralLog platform.
+It uses OpenFGA (Fine-Grained Authorization) to manage permissions and supports multi-tenancy with proper isolation.

 ## Overview

 The Auth Service is a critical component of the NeuralLog infrastructure, providing:

-- **Authentication**: Verifying user identities
+- **Authentication**: Verifying user identities through Auth0 integration
-- **Authorization**: Managing permissions and access control
+- **Authorization**: Managing permissions and role-based access control (RBAC)
-- **Multi-tenancy**: Supporting isolated tenant environments
+- **Multi-tenancy**: Supporting isolated tenant environments with proper security boundaries
-- **Fine-grained access control**: Controlling access at a granular level
+- **Fine-grained access control**: Controlling access at resource, organization, and tenant levels
+- **API Key Management**: Secure API key generation and verification using Zero-Knowledge Proofs (ZKP)

 ## Architecture

-The Auth Service consists of two main components:
+The Auth Service follows a centralized architecture with global and tenant-specific components:

+### Global Components (Shared Across All Tenants)

 1. **Auth Service**: A Node.js application that provides the API for authentication and authorization
-2. **OpenFGA**: A fine-grained authorization system that stores and evaluates authorization models and relationships
+2. **OpenFGA**: A single global instance for fine-grained authorization across all tenants
+3. **Auth0**: A single global identity provider for user authentication
+4. **PostgreSQL**: A single global database for OpenFGA and Auth Service data

+### Tenant-Specific Components (Isolated Per Tenant)

+1. **Web Server**: Dedicated web application instance per tenant
+2. **Logs Server**: Dedicated logs server instance per tenant
+3. **Redis**: One Redis instance per tenant, shared between auth and logs services

 ### Deployment Options

 The Auth Service supports two deployment modes:

 1. **Local Mode**: For development and self-hosted deployments
-   - Uses a single OpenFGA instance
+   - Uses a single OpenFGA instance with proper tenant namespacing
    - Suitable for development and testing

 2. **Kubernetes Mode**: For production deployments
-   - Can use either:
-     - A single global OpenFGA instance (recommended)
+   - Uses a single global OpenFGA instance with proper tenant namespacing
-     - Tenant-specific OpenFGA instances (advanced use case)
+   - Each tenant gets dedicated web, logs, and Redis instances in isolated namespaces
-   - Provides better scalability and reliability
+   - Provides better scalability, reliability, and security isolation

 ## Tenant Isolation

-Tenant isolation is implemented through the authorization model:
+NeuralLog implements a hybrid isolation model combining infrastructure and logical isolation:

+### Infrastructure Isolation

+- **Dedicated Instances**: Each tenant gets dedicated web, logs, and Redis instances
+- **Namespace Isolation**: In Kubernetes, each tenant's components run in isolated namespaces
+- **Network Isolation**: Network policies restrict communication between tenant namespaces
+- **Resource Isolation**: Resource quotas and limits prevent resource contention

+### Logical Isolation

+- **Authorization Model**: OpenFGA enforces tenant boundaries through its authorization model
-- Each resource has a parent relationship to a tenant
+- **Parent Relationships**: Each resource has a parent relationship to a tenant
-- All permission checks include tenant context
+- **Tenant Context**: All permission checks include tenant context
-- Users must be members of a tenant to access its resources
+- **Membership Requirements**: Users must be members of a tenant to access its resources
-- The authorization model enforces isolation at the data level
+- **Data Namespacing**: Even in shared components, data is properly namespaced by tenant ID

 ## Configuration